Automatically Connecting Stub Networks to Unmanaged Infrastructure

 one or more SNAC routers.
 This means that the SNAC router can enable

-discovery of hosts on the infrastructure network by hosts on the stub
+discovery of hosts on the AIL by hosts on the stub network using a

-network using a Discovery Proxy [RFC8766].
-The Discovery Proxy can
+Discovery Proxy [RFC8766].
+The Discovery Proxy can be advertised as

-be advertised as available to hosts on the stub network through the
+available to hosts on the stub network through the DNS resolver

-DNS resolver provided on the stub network, as described in Section 11
+provided on the stub network, as described in Section 11 of

-By implication, this means that SNAC routers MUST provide a DNS
+By implication, this means that a SNAC router MUST provide a DNS

 resolver.
-In addition, SNAC routers MUST provide DNS zones for each
+In addition, a SNAC router MUST provide a DNS zone for the

-AIL, and MUST list these zones in the list of default browsing zones
+AIL it is attached to, and MUST list this zone in the list of default

 The SNAC router MUST also maintain an SRP registrar and use

-registrations made through that registrar to populate a DNS zone
+registrations made through that SRP registrar to populate a DNS zone

-which is advertised as a default browsing domain, as above.
-This SRP
+which is advertised as a default browsing domain, as defined above.

 network